-The University believes that students should be entitled to have access to effective systems for handling any complaints that might arise during the course of their studies, as one way of ensuring the highest possible academic and service standards.
+We believe that you should be entitled to access effective systems for handling any complaints you may have during your studies, as one way of ensuring the highest possible academic and service standards.

 The Complaints Procedure comprises a number of stages and can be used for complaints about the delivery and quality of services, teaching, tutorial/supervisory provision or any other matters relating to a programme of study or research.

 If recourse to the University's internal procedures has not resulted in the resolution of a complaint or appeal to a student's satisfaction, (e.g. the internal procedures have been exhausted), the student may wish to consider pursuing their complaint with the Office of the Independent Adjudicator for Higher Education (OIA).
 The OIA provides independent adjudication on the resolution of complaints where an institution's internal procedures have been exhausted.
 The Students' Union can advise on this external review process.